Bookmark and Share Printer Friendly Team Member Info

 UCSB Recreation Department

-UCSB Women's Lacrosse is one of twenty-two sport clubs competing under the Department of Recreation at University of California, Santa Barbara.
+UCSB Women's Lacrosse is one of twenty-four sport clubs competing under the Recreation Department at University of California, Santa Barbara.
 The program competes regionally in the Western Women's Lacrosse League (WWLL) and nationally in the Women's Collegiate Lacrosse Association (WCLA), of U.S. Lacrosse, the National Governing Body for the sport.
 This association governs regular season and national championship tournament play and enforces the use of student-athlete eligibility rules similar to those of the NCAA.
-UCSB is one of the lead programs in the WCLA and is also one of a select few programs nationwide to carry A, B & Novice teams based on interest in participating.
+UCSB is one of the lead programs in the WCLA and is also one of a select few programs nationwide to carry A & B teams based on interest in participating.
 Additional teams compete at UCSB in the Intercollegiate Athletic Department.
 These are the NCAA Division I scholarship programs.
 Women's lacrosse is non-scholarship at UCSB.

-UCSB Fall Ball Squad practices are MWF 2:00 to 3:50pm for six weeks.
-Beginner lessons start on the first Friday of Fall Quarter on UCSB RecCen Turf Field #4 from 2:00 to 3:50pm.
-Full squad practices start the first Monday of Fall Quarter instruction.
-The first team dues payment is $205 per person (covers clothing & gear players get to keep) due two weeks into practice.
-Everyone also pays the Rec Sports $35 participation fee.
+UCSB Fall Ball Squad practices last for six weeks.
+Practices are on the UCSB RecCen Turf Field (Campus Map) MW from 4 to 6pm & Thursday 6 to 8pm.
+Full squad practices start the second week of Fall Quarter instruction.
+The first team dues payment is $400 per person (covers clothing & gear players get to keep) due two weeks into practice.
+Everyone pays this regardless of when they join the team and everyone also pays the Rec Sports $35 participation fee.
 See "Team Dues & Fundraising" section, below.

-• Wear your issued yellow team shorts and blue/white reversible jersey at practice.
+• Wear your issued team black shorts and blue/white reversible jersey at practice.
+Until issued, wear similarly colored athletic clothing (black shorts) or a reversible jersey from your past lacrosse life.

 • Bring a full water bottle, a lacrosse stick, goggles and a molded mouth guard.
 (Loaner sticks available by request).